 The committee may, in addition, request the participation of one nonvoting member selected by the relevant graduate program from among those faculty members who had not participated in the original program grievance procedures.
 The role of this nonvoting member is to provide consultation to the committee or student on matters of professional competence.

-The Dean of the Graduate College will respond to the student within 10 days, and the committee will attempt to reach a final determination within 30 days.
+The Dean of the Graduate College will respond to the student within 10 calendar days, and the committee will attempt to reach a final determination within 30 calendar days.
 It is understood, however, that this deadline is sometimes impossible to meet because of a need to interview key persons who are not available within the 30-day time frame.
 In such cases, every reasonable effort will be made to expedite the review, and the plaintiff shall be informed of the delay in writing.

 Provisions of program grievance committees regarding the keeping of written records, opening of proceedings, and oral presentations also apply to the grievance appeal committee.
 Each student presenting an appeal is expected to participate actively and responsively in the grievance process at this and each level of the procedure.
 The grievance appeal committee submits its recommendation regarding the appeal to the Dean of the Graduate College for action.
 Graduate student(s) still unsatisfied with the disposition of the grievance— on matters of procedure only—may appeal in writing to the Provost and, if necessary, to the President of the University.